-Since 1974, Leadership Columbus has been the premier training ground to educate, empower, equip and prepare more than 2,900 individuals to become the current and future trustees in and for our community.
+Since 1974, Leadership Columbus has been the premier training ground to educate, empower, equip and prepare more than 3,300 individuals to become the current and future trustees in and for our community.

 Diversity is at the heart of our organization’s mission: To develop, connect and inspire diverse leaders who serve as catalysts in building a strong and vibrant community.

-Leadership Columbus is committed to making diversity a hallmark of the Signature Program, our community leadership program, and a core value of the organization, while also innovating and enhancing a curriculum that will address the root causes of outcome disparities.
-We will create a safe space to bring people together across differences to build bonds, trust and dialogue.
+Leadership Columbus is committed to making diversity a hallmark of our programs and a core value of the organization, while also innovating and enhancing a curriculum that will address the root causes of historical outcome disparities.
+We are committed to creating a safe(R) space to bring people together across differences to build bonds, trust, and dialogue.

 In addition, it is incumbent upon us to cultivate leaders who think systemically, operate collaboratively and drive solutions that move us forward to a more resilient and equitable community.
 We believe that people, working collaboratively, have the power to create positive change.